Quantum criticality in SU(3) and SU(4) anti-ferromagnets: Acknowledgments

 \section{Acknowledgments}

 The author is grateful to Roger Melko for collaborations on related work and to Anders Sandvik for a number of useful discussions.
-He has also benefited from discussions with L. Balents, M. Fisher, M. Levin, O. Motrunich, and T. Senthil.
-All the simulation reported here were carried out on the BCX cluster at the Center for Computational Sciences at the University of Kentucky.
+He has also benefited from discussions with L. Balents, M. Fisher, N. Kawashima, H. Katsura, M. Levin, J. Lou, O. Motrunich, and T. Senthil.
+All the simulation reported here were carried out on the BCX and DLX clusters at the Center for Computational Sciences at the University of Kentucky.
+The author acknowledges support from NSF DMR-1056536.